-- Governments, multilateral organizations, and private firms have spent billions of dollars to develop effective vaccines for the new coronavirus within one year.
+- Governments, multilateral organizations, and private firms have spent billions of dollars to develop effective vaccines for COVID-19.

-- Vaccines go through rigorous testing for safety and effectiveness before they are approved for public use, a process that typically takes years.
+- Vaccines go through rigorous testing for safety and effectiveness before they are approved for public use.

-A year into the pandemic of the COVID-19 coronavirus disease, the global effort to develop and distribute an effective vaccine has already produced several promising options.
-The accelerated development of multiple vaccines is unprecedented; the process typically takes eight to fifteen years.
+The global effort to develop and distribute effective vaccines against the COVID-19 coronavirus disease has produced various safe and effective options.
+The development of multiple vaccines within one year of the virus’s emergence is unprecedented; the process has typically taken eight to fifteen years.

-Now, the immunization of a critical mass of the world’s population—which is crucial for getting the pandemic under control—is up against a new set of challenges, including dangerous new strains of the virus, global competition over a limited supply of doses, and public hesitation about the vaccines.
+However, the immunization of a critical mass of the world’s population—which is crucial for ending the pandemic—continues to confront challenges, including new strains of the virus, global competition over a limited supply of doses, and public hesitation about the vaccines.

-What is the status of COVID-19 vaccine distribution?
+What is the status of COVID-19 vaccinations globally?

 How does a vaccine work?

-There are also several new types of vaccines that use the virus’s genetic material—DNA or RNA—to prompt the body to create antibodies.
-More than a dozen of the COVID-19 vaccine candidates that have gone to clinical trials are genetic-based, including those by U.S. pharmaceutical giant Pfizer and partnering German firm BioNTech and by U.S.-based Moderna.
+There are also several types of vaccines that use the virus’s genetic material—DNA or RNA—to prompt the body to create antibodies.
+The vaccines by U.S. pharmaceutical giant Pfizer and partnering German firm BioNTech and by U.S.-based Moderna use mRNA, or messenger RNA.
 No vaccine of this kind had ever been approved for commercial use in humans before the COVID-19 pandemic.

 When most of a population has been vaccinated and is immune to a particular disease, even those who are not immune are considered protected because the likelihood of an outbreak is small.
 This is known as herd immunity.
 Chicken pox, measles, mumps, and polio are all examples of diseases for which the United States has achieved herd immunity due to vaccines.
-Scientists are divided about how much of a population must have COVID-19 antibodies to prevent new outbreaks, with estimates ranging from less than half to over 80 percent.
+However, many experts believe that herd immunity for this coronavirus is unreachable due to uneven vaccination rates, vaccine hesitancy, and the proliferation of new strains.

 Who is involved in vaccine development?